 Kawai CN201 digital piano – REVIEW | $2299 internet price | The Kawai CN201 is a big upgrade over the former CN29.
 The key action remains the same but the piano sound engine has been upgraded and sounds more realistic as compared to the previous model.
 I really like the key action in this model because it is balanced and weighted correctly and has a quick and accurate response and much more playable than Roland or Yamaha in this price range as compared to a high quality acoustic piano.
 Key action is the most important aspect of any piano and the CN201 has an impressive key movement.

-Kawai changed the internal speaker system and upgraded the quality of that system in conjunction with using Onkyo audio technology so now the piano sound comes out of its 40 watt speaker system more naturally.
+Kawai changed the internal speaker system and upgraded the quality of that system with new audio technology so now the piano sound comes out of its 40 watt speaker system more naturally.
 40 watts is definitely adequate in this piano but it’s the quality of the sound that was improved.
-Kawai also improved the user interface with new button features and an OLED display screen which now reads out the actual name of the function that you select rather than having the more basic 3-segment LED screen of the previous model.
+Kawai also improved the user interface with new button features and an OLED display screen and more navigation choices.

-The CN29 is also available in more cabinet colors including matte/satin black, rosewood, and white so more people will be able to fit it into their decor.
-With the same nice playing piano key action and piano sound engine and an improved internal speaker system, this newer CN29 has been upgraded in a good way so it’s definitely worth the $2199 in our opinion.
+The CN201 is available in 3 cabinet colors including matte/satin black, rosewood, and white so more people will be able to fit it into their decor.
+With the same nice playing piano key action and improved piano sound engine and internal speaker system, this newer CN201 has been upgraded in a good way so it’s definitely worth the $2199 in our opinion.

-This newer “Grand Feel Compact” wood key action is one of the main reasons people want this model.
+The CA49 “Grand Feel Compact” wood key action is one of the main reasons people want this model.
 It outplays any of the Kawai plastic key actions such as what is in the CN29 and other digital pianos under $3000.
-Beyond that, the CA49 also has a very enjoyable stereo grand piano sound going through a 40 watt 4-speaker Onkyo internal sound system which is similar to the CN29, only with 4 speakers instead of 2 speakers.
+Beyond that, the CA49 also has a very enjoyable stereo grand piano sound going through a 40 watt 4-speaker improved internal sound system which is similar to the CN201, only with 4 speakers instead of 2 speakers.